makewebau/wordpress-test-environment/readme.md

         // Request the front page of the wordpress site and capture the result
         $response = $this->wordpress->get('/');

-        // Assert that the response returned a 200 status code
+        // Assert that the response returned a 200 http status code
         $response->assertSuccessful();

         // Assert that our text was output in the html